10 incredible Children's Theaters sure to entertain kids...and kids-at-heart of all ages!

 The Children's Theatre of Charleston was founded in 1932 by Miss Sara Spencer, who was a drama teacher and early proponent of the craft.
 She formed a group that performed their first full season in 1932-33 and quickly won the support of the Junior League of Charleston.
 They incorporated and became chartered with the state of West Virginia in 1945 and were designated the Official West Virginia Children's Theatre in 1961 by then governor W.W.
 Baron.
 The theatre welcomes all comers to audition for or watch their shows and they proclaim the many benefits of joining their troupe, including increased confidence, creativity and self esteem.
 They even suggest it can "change your life" and we bet most child stars would agree.

 The mission of the Riverdale Children's Theatre is bring children from varying backgrounds together to discover the "joy of performing" while learning about themselves and each other.
 It also encourages cooperation and creativity.
 Calls for auditions go out for kids in grades 2-12 and the close proximity to the New York theatre scene guarantees the productions will be directed and choreographed by some of the nation's best talent.
-They were recently commended for their talent, passion and professionalism on a visit from none other than legendary Broadway composer Stephen Schwartz.

 In Missoula they come together at the Missoula Community Theatre (MCT) to tease out their inner actor.
 They also take the show on the road earning the distinction of "world's largest touring children's theatre."
 MCT sends their truck and two professionals across the country to offer a week-long immersion for 50-60 students that culminates in a performance, which for some can be a once in a lifetime event or the catalyst for a career in the performing arts.
 In the stationary location they offer camps, classes and community theatre accessible to all.